TAD600/Global_Cultural_Trade_Network/README.md

 # Global_Cultural_Trade_Network

 Reproduction of this project from this repository begins with `01_preparing` folder which takes data from the `raw` subfolder of the `data` folder, cleans, prepares and saves data in the 'cleaned' subfolder of the 'data' folder.
-Then `02_eda` folder conducts exploratory analysis, generates plots and adds network metric datasets in the `cleaned` subfolder of the `data` folder. `03_regressions` runs the STERGMs and PPML regression for gravity model in trade and stores results in the folder `results`.`results` saves all regression results, network dynamic objects, rds files, line plots and goodness of fit plots.
+Then `02_eda` folder conducts exploratory analysis, generates plots and adds network metric datasets in the `cleaned` subfolder of the `data` folder. `03_regressions` runs the STERGMs and PPML regression for gravity model in trade and stores results in the folder `results`.
+While`results` saves all STERGM results, network dynamic objects, rds files, line plots and goodness of fit plots.

 ```mermaid
 flowchart TD